 When I created my personal social media profile in 2008, I was ”faceless” – no profile picture, no personal information.
 One of the first people I added as a ”friend” back then repeatedly encouraged me to add a photo of myself.
 I did, eventually.
 The Facebook machine had swallowed me and there was no point of return.

 I’ve never posted daily or a few times per day.
 Not because I had nothing to say.
 I always have something to say, the question is why should I. Hygiene of sharing is important, methinks.
 Everyone is free to publish whatever they want, but some consideration is always a good idea.
 Nowadays I use Facebook solely to check on topics I am passionate about, to follow people I consider inspiring, and to keep in touch with people who I live apart from.

 During my 11-year networking I have noticed certain Facebook personas and behaviors that need a special praise:

-– The love whisperer.
-They love they partner SO much!
+The love whisperer.
+They love their partner SO much!
 Everyone should be aware of this fact, like, and comment.

 The words-of-wisdom lover.
 Positive thinking, encouraging proverbs, you name it.

 The braggart.
 They brag about anything and everything, often with live updates.